 Making your artwork tour ready

-If your artwork is selected to tour as part of the Wanderlust exhibition, it will need to meet certain requirements before it hits the road.
+If your artwork is selected to tour as part of the State of Diversity exhibition, it will need to meet certain requirements before it hits the road.
 You only need to make your work tour ready if it is selected for exhibition.

 The requirements are as follows: